Success of digital adiabatic simulation with large Trotter step: Conclusion

 The other approach is to find $t_{c}$ numerically.
-Although the numerical test in Sec. \ref{sec:V} gives us a good estimation of of $t_{c}$, it's impractical to perform it on large systems, as exact diagonalization procedure will be too inefficient.
-The question can be formulated as follows: given a quantum state $|\Psi\rangle$ and a unitary quantum circuit $C$, how to output the eigenstate of $C$ with largest overlap with $|\Psi\rangle$?
+Although the numerical test in Sec. \ref{sec:V} gives us a good estimation of of $t_{c}$, it's impractical to perform it on large systems, as an exact diagonalization procedure will be too inefficient.
+The question can be formulated as follows: given a quantum state $|\Psi\rangle$ and a unitary quantum circuit $C$, how can we output the eigenstate of $C$ with largest overlap with $|\Psi\rangle$?
 Some previous works \cite{lin2020near} might shed light on quantum solutions to this problem.
-Besides, it's not surprising that as $\delta t$ gets larger, the spectral gap of $\WH(s,\delta t)$ will close.
+As well, it's not surprising that as $\delta t$ gets larger, the spectral gap of $\WH(s,\delta t)$ will close.
 The confusing phenomenon in Fig. \ref{fig:zeno_test} is, after the critical point $\delta t > t_{c}$, the spectral gap will always close for some $s_{\ast} \in [0,1]$.
 The reason might be related to the delocalization property of Floquet operators \cite{sieberer2019digital,heyl2019quantum}.

-There have been many papers working on the connections between QAOA and AQC \cite{brady2020optimal,brady2021optimal,an2019quantum,brady2021behavior}, the robustness of DAS might be one of them.
+There have been many papers working on the connections between QAOA and AQC \cite{brady2021optimal,an2019quantum,brady2021behavior,wurtz2021counterdiabaticity,hegade2021shortcuts,chandarana2021digitized}, and the robustness of DAS might be one of them.
 We argue that, given fixed $H_{i}$ and $H_{f}$, by properly choosing function $p(s)$, the adiabatic path $H(s) = [1-p(s)]H_{i} + p(s)H_{f}$ can be very robust.
-Thus, the restriction on ``Trotter step" can be very loose.
+Thus, the restriction on the ``Trotter step" can be very loose.
 This might be one direction that exhibits the efficiency of QAOA through the framework of AQC.
+Tools in QAOA, like energetic cost and quantum speed limit, can be applied to study a digital adiabatic process as well.

 The expansion of adiabatic error itself has some mystery as well.
-Comparing to another adiabatic theorem \cite{jansen2007bounds}, we find that the distance between two arbitrary energy levels $|E_{l} - E_{m}|$ shouldn't appear in the expression of adiabatic theorem, and there should be two extra terms of order $\mathcal{O}(\|H'\|^{2}/T\lambda^{3})$ and $\mathcal{O}(\|H''\|/T\lambda^{2})$.
+Comparing to another adiabatic theorem \cite{jansen2007bounds}, we find that the distance between two arbitrary energy levels $|E_{l} - E_{m}|$ shouldn't appear in the expression of an adiabatic theorem, and there should be two extra terms of order $O(\|H'\|^{2}/T\lambda^{3})$ and $O(\|H''\|/T\lambda^{2})$.
 We conjecture that it's possible to find space for improvement in both methods.